Skip to the content

 Our guidance

-Protecting Scotch Whisky from unfair competition is therefore one of our top priorities.
+Protecting Scotch Whisky from unfair competition is one of our top priorities.
 Strong legal protection forms the solid foundation on which the industry’s success is built.

-Protecting Scotch Whisky outside the UK
+Protecting Scotch Whisky worldwide

 As a registered "Geographical Indication" (GI) in many overseas markets including the EU, Scotch Whisky is protected from misuse, imitation, evocation and any other practice liable to mislead consumers.